nadiamariduena/python-intro-2024-privat/z__ENV-flask.md

 **Performance:**

 🔸 React's virtual DOM and single-page application **(SPA) capabilities** provide a responsive and efficient user experience, while Flask handles backend operations and APIs efficiently.

+**Scalability:**

+🔸 Flask and React allow your application to scale as needed.
+You can deploy the frontend and backend separately, utilize microservices, or integrate with other services and frameworks as your application grows.